 Criteria: At least a second year student with a commitment to practice law oriented toward public interest.

-This scholarship was established to provide assistance for students who intend to concentrate in taxation courses and complete the tax concentration prior to graduation.
+This scholarship was established to provide assistance for students who intend to concentrate in taxation courses and complete the tax certificate of concentration prior to graduation.

-Criteria: At least 3D, 3E or 4E in the Fall; completed Federal Income Tax, and; committed to completion of the tax concentration.
+Criteria: At least 3D, 3E or 4E in the Fall; completed Federal Income Tax, and; committed to completion of the tax certificate of concentration.

 This memorial fund was created in honor of Kamal Ramsey Sadek, who demonstrated a strong spirit of generosity toward others.
 His interest was serving the community through public sector/public interest law.